-Paralegals who work for a regulated legal services provider must follow the rules that their firm’s regulator makes.
-For example, a paralegal who works for a solicitors’ firm must follow rules set down for the firm by the Solicitors Regulation Authority.
+Paralegals who work for a regulated legal services provider must follow the rules that their firm's regulator makes.
+For example, a paralegal who works for a solicitors' firm must follow rules set down for the firm by the Solicitors Regulation Authority or CILEx Regulation.

-Paralegals who work on their own—or in firms with other paralegals and non-qualified staff only—are not regulated.
-Voluntary organisations like the Institute of Paralegals provide codes of conduct, training and other support for their members.
+Voluntary organisations like the Institute of Paralegals or the National Association of Licensed Paralegals provide codes of conduct, training and other support for their members.
 But they are not regulators.